51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 Research state and local assistance programs (there are some national programs, too!) — you might have an opportunity to get your down payment matched.

-Pro tip: This is an area where a specialized real estate agent can really help you, as many agents aren’t aware of these programs or how they’re funded.
+Pro tip: This is an area where a specialized real estate agent can really help you, as they know the ins and outs of these programs, from whether or not you can qualify and how to apply to how they’re funded.

 12. Don’t forget to budget for closing costs